 The main objectives of the Patent Box are to incentivize companies to invest in the UK and to retain and commercialise innovation within the UK.

 A company must hold a qualifying patent either as an applicant/owner or as an exclusive licensee (exclusivity must be across one or more countries or territories).
 The legislation also allows for ownership within a group structure or via cost sharing arrangements.

 The company must also receive qualifying profits relating to the qualifying patent(s).

 Companies must also fulfill a development condition.
 They (or a group member) must have been involved in the creation of the patented invention or have performed a significant amount of activity to develop to patented invention, a product incorporating the patented invention or the way in which the invention is applied.

 Note- if the development conditions are only met due to another group member the company must show active management of the qualifying patents (which may include deciding where to maintain protection, granting licenses or researching alternative uses for the invention.

-For futher information please contact Claire Rutherford
+For further information please contact Claire Rutherford.

 Unitary Patent: Advocate General’s Opinion in Joined Cases C-274/11 and C295/11: Spain and Italy v Council

 In March 2011, the European Council (decision no. 167) authorized enhanced cooperation under Art.
 20 TEU in the area of the creation of unitary patent protection.